Koide formula

 The Koide formula is an unexplained empirical equation discovered by Yoshio Koide in 1981.
-In its original form, it relates the masses of the three charged leptons; later authors have extended the relation to neutrinos, quarks, and other families of particles.
+In its original form, it is not fully empirical but a set of guesses for a model for masses of quarks and leptons, as well as CKM angles.
+From this model only the observation about the masses of the three charged leptons survives; later authors have extended the relation to neutrinos, quarks, and other families of particles.